-The Total Superannuation Balance Cap is currently \$1.6m and includes all accumulation and pension superannuation assets.
+&lt;sup>1 The Total Superannuation Balance Cap is currently \$1.6 million and includes all accumulation and pension superannuation assets.

-contributions

-Part 1: About Multitude YourChoice Super ►
+Part 1: About Smartsave &gt;

-Part 2: How super works ►
+Part 2: How super works &gt;

-Part 3: Benefits of investing with Multitude YourChoice Super •
+Part 3: Benefits of investing with Smartsave &gt;

-Part 4: Risks of super ►
+Part 4: Risks of super &gt;

-Part 5: How we invest your money ►
+Part 5: How we invest your money &gt;

-Part 6: Fees and costs ►
+Part 6: Fees and costs &gt;

-Part 7: How super is taxed ►
+Part 7: How super is taxed &gt;

-Part 8: How to open and operate an Account ►
+Part 8: How to open and operate an Account &gt;

-Part 9: Other important information ►
+Part 9: Other important information &gt;

-Part 10: Key definitions •
+Part 10: Key definitions &gt;

-Spouse contrib

-Spouse contribut

-Contribution type Detail Making downsizer contributions From 1 July 2018, if you are 65 years old or older and meet the eligibility requirements, you may choose to make a "downsizer contribution" into your superannuation of up to \$300,000 (\$600,000 combined for a couple) from the proceeds of selling your principal home in Australia.
+Contribution type Detail

+Making downsizer contributions From 1 July 2018, if you are 65 years old or older and meet the eligibility requirements, you may choose to make a "downsizer contribution" into your superannuation of up to \$300,000 (\$600,000 combined for a couple) from the proceeds of selling your principal home in Australia.
 Your "downsizer contribution" is a non-concessional contribution and will not count towards your contribution caps.
 Downsizer contributions are not tax deductible and will be taken into account in determining your eligibility for Social Security entitlements.
 The downsizer contribution can still be made if you have a total superannuation balance greater than \$1.6 million.
 However, it will count towards your transfer balance cap, currently \$1.6 million.
 This cap applies when you move your super savings from accumulation into pension phase.
 To be eligible to make a downsizer contribution, the contribution must be accompanied by a Making a Downsizer Contribution into Super form (available from the ato.gov.au) and you must make the contribution within 90 days of receiving the proceeds of the sale (usually the date of settlement).
 In addition, your principal home must have been owned by you (and/or your spouse) for at least 10 years, and you must not have made a downsizer contribution from the sale of another home in the past.
 Other eligibility criteria apply.
+For further information, please refer to

+ato.gov.au.

+Spouse contribution

-For further information, please refer to ato.gov.au.
-Spouse contribution Spouse contribution If you are eligible, your spouse can make after-tax contributions to your super on your behalf.
-You will be eligible if you have not reached age 65, or you have reached preservation age but are aged up to 69 and meet the work test or work test exemption.
+Spouse contribution If you are eligible, your spouse can make after-tax contributions to your super on your behalf.
+From 1 July 2020, the age limit for spouse contributions is proposed to rise from age 69 to age 74.
+Previously, you were eligible if you had not reached age 65, or you had reached preservation age but were aged up to 69 and met the work test or work test exemption.
 The contribution must also be paid from an account in the name of your spouse or a joint account where your spouse is an account holder.
 A 'spouse' includes your husband or wife via marriage or a person you are in a relationship that is registered under certain state or territory laws or another person, who although not legally married to you, lives with you on a genuine domestic basis in a relationship as a couple.
-Spouse tax- offset A spouse tax-offset may be available if you make a non-concessional contribution on behalf of your spouse if your spouse earns less than the required income level or is not working and other eligibility criteria are met.
-Please refer to Part 7 of this Guide "How super is taxed" or ato.gov.au/super for more details on how to claim the spouse tax-offset.
+Spouse tax- offset A spouse tax- offset may be available if you make a non-concessional contribution on behalf of your spouse if your spouse earns less than the required income level or is not working and other eligibility criteria are met.
+Please refer to Part 7 of this Guide "How super is taxed" or ato.gov.au/super for more details on

+how to claim the spouse tax-offset.